 Suzanne Sawochka Hooper has served as a member of our board of directors since August 2018.
-From March 2012 to March 2019, Ms. Hooper served as the Executive Vice President and General Counsel of Jazz Pharmaceuticals plc.
+Since March 2012, Ms. Hooper has served as the Executive Vice President and General Counsel of Jazz Pharmaceuticals plc.
 From 1999 until February 2012, she was a partner in the law firm Cooley LLP.
-Ms. Hooper previously served as a director of Gentium S.p.A.
 Ms. Hooper received a J.D. from the University of California, Berkeley, Boalt Hall School of Law and a B.A. in Political Science from the University of California, Santa Barbara.
 Ms. Hooper is a member of the State Bar of California.
 We believe Ms. Hooper's legal and operational background and executive experience make her qualified to serve on our board of directors.
 In addition, Ms. Hooper's experience as the executive vice president of a publicly traded pharmaceutical company provided her with operational expertise that is important to our board of directors.